El Salvador / Newsletter

 Bukele himself, as a presidential candidate, pledged to build “universities instead of prisons.”

-Amid the state of exception on Monday, Apr.
-4, President Bukele swore in a new class of 1,450 members of the Armed Forces on the soccer field of the Military Academy in Antiguo Cuscatlán, La Libertad.
+In the first days of the state of exception on Monday, Apr.
+4, 2022, President Bukele swore in a new class of 1,450 members of the Armed Forces on the soccer field of the Military Academy in Antiguo Cuscatlán, La Libertad.
 In his remarks that day, Bukele accused NGOs of not defending human rights and baselessly asserted that the international community profits off of the gangs

-Amid the state of exception on Monday, Apr.
-4, President Bukele swore in a new class of 1,450 members of the Armed Forces on the soccer field of the Military Academy in Antiguo Cuscatlán, La Libertad.
+In the first days of the state of exception on Monday, Apr.
+4, 2022, President Bukele swore in a new class of 1,450 members of the Armed Forces on the soccer field of the Military Academy in Antiguo Cuscatlán, La Libertad.
 In his remarks that day, Bukele accused NGOs of not defending human rights and baselessly asserted that the international community profits off of the gangs' bloodshed in El Salvador.
-Photo: Víctor Peña / El Faro
+Photo Víctor Peña

 International and local civic organizations have roundly criticized the state of exception for infringing on human rights without having any proven impact on improving security.
 The Inter-American Commission on Human Rights called on El Salvador to take actions that “guarantee public safety and respect for rights and human dignity.”